 Taxes in Rem

-These usually include land tax, trade tax and dog tax.
-In Germany, the rules are as follows: Personal circumstances do not play a role here.
-The respective municipality levies property tax on the ownership of land.
-If a company is commercially active (differentiation from other self-employed activities in tax law), the municipal trade tax is payable.
-This can vary from municipality to municipality, as each municipality can set the trade tax rate itself.
-This option is also used as an instrument of location policy for business settlement.
+These usually include land tax, trade tax and dog licenses.
+Personal circumstances are not a factor according to the rules in Germany.
+Respective municipalities levy property tax on the ownership of land.
+If a company is commercially active (as opposed to other self-employed activities in tax law) municipal trade tax is payable.
+This can vary from municipality to municipality, as each municipal authority can set its own rate of trade tax.
+Businesses use this variance as a factor to take into account when choosing a location for their business operations.

 Property Taxes

-These traditionally include income tax, corporate income tax and inheritance and gift tax.
-In the case of partnerships and sole proprietorships, the partners pay income tax on their share of profits.
-In the case of corporations, on the other hand, the corporation bears the corporate income tax.
+These traditionally include income tax, corporate income tax, and inheritance and gift tax.
+In the case of partnerships and sole proprietorships, the partners pay income tax on their share of the profits.
+On the other hand, corporate income tax is borne by a corporation.
 The dividends distributed by the corporation are in turn subject to the respective personal income tax of the shareholders.
 A solidarity surcharge is in principle also levied on income and corporation tax, provided certain low-income thresholds are exceeded.
-Inheritance and gift tax is levied when tangible assets, i.e., also companies or parts of companies, are bequeathed or given away.
+Inheritance tax and gift tax are levied when tangible assets, including companies or parts of companies, are bequeathed or given away.

-In addition to this classification of taxes according to the basis of assessment, two further classifications can be made.
-In addition, there is firstly a classification according to the income sovereignty.
-Income sovereignty (also: revenue sovereignty) is a term used in the levying of taxes.
+According to the basis of assessment, two further classifications can be made in addition to this classification of taxes.
+First, there is a classification according to income sovereignty.
+Income sovereignty, also known as revenue sovereignty, is a term used in the levying of taxes.
 The sovereignty over a tax is vested in the local authority to which the tax revenue accrues.
-Another distinction would be to differentiate according to the tax collection procedure.
-Most taxes are collected by way of a tax declaration procedure, which means that the taxpayer files tax returns, receives tax assessments and then needs to pay the tax.
-The alternative is a withholding tax mechanism, which is usually easy to implement, and which has advantages for the tax authorities in terms of administration.
-Particularly in cross-border scenarios, withholding taxes are often used by many countries.
+The second distinction is differentiation according to the procedure of tax collection.
+Most taxes are collected by way of a tax declaration procedure.
+In other words, a taxpayer files tax returns, receives tax assessments and then needs to pay the tax.
+The alternative is a withholding tax mechanism.
+This is usually easy to implement and therefore has advantages for the tax authorities in terms of administration.
+Particularly in cross-border scenarios, withholding tax mechanisms are often used in many countries.

 Self-Check Questions